Iambiswajit-C/digitalsparkhq/services/seo/index.md

           <button class="accordion-button collapsed bg-transparent text-white"
                   data-bs-toggle="collapse"
                   data-bs-target="#faq3">
-            Do you guarantee rankings?
+            Do you guarantee #1 rankings on Google?
           </button>
         </h3>
         <div id="faq3" class="accordion-collapse collapse" data-bs-parent="#faqAccordion">
           <div class="accordion-body text-white-75">
-            No ethical agency guarantees rankings.
-Instead, we focus on proven strategies that consistently improve traffic, visibility, and leads.
+            No ethical SEO agency can guarantee specific rankings — and anyone who does is likely using risky tactics.
+Instead, we focus on proven, white-hat strategies that steadily improve your visibility, traffic quality, and conversions.
+Our goal is consistent business growth, not temporary ranking tricks.
           </div>
         </div>
       </div>